-Rothwell St Mary’s uses the Leeds PSHE scheme with our diocesan RSE scheme interwoven.
+Rothwell St Mary’s uses the Leeds PSHE scheme (You, Me and PSHE) with our diocesan RSE scheme interwoven.

 Intent: Our intention is for the teaching and learning within PSHE, to be child-centred, pro-active and supportive of the current and individual needs of our pupils.

 We follow a scheme called TenTen for the teaching of RSE.
 Below is the curriculum coverage.

 National School Meals Week is the one week in the year when we celebrate all that is great about today’s school food, with this year’s activities taking place 29th November – 3rd December 2021.
 This year our focus at St Mary’s was on developing food confidence, educating our children further about the importance of balanced diet and embedding an understanding about ‘food for fuel’ and the benefits of good nutrition for learning!

 Enjoying a nutritious two course school meal at lunchtime supports academic attainment, helps children to concentrate better and has a positive impact on behaviour in the classroom.
 As a school, we aim to support lifelong healthy eating habits!

 Mrs Frankland and Mrs Collins worked together to create an exciting and varied menu for the week!
 We listened to the views of our children, expressed in a recent food survey conducted in school, and incorporated their ideas into a nutritious, balanced and delicious menu!